-the SSH model.
+Here we investigate a non-Hermitian trimerized lattice containing one lossy site and two neutral (i.e., nondecaying) sites in each unit cell and three distinct nearest-neighbor artoni@lens.unifi.it larocca@sns.it couplings.
+As it lacks chiral and inversion symmetry, this model is qualitatively different from those most commonly studied dimerized lattices such as the SSH model.
 Our model is also different from other trimerized lattices with, e.g., neither gain nor loss [61], balanced [62] or unbalanced [63] gain and loss.
 It has been chosen to be a nearest-neighbor lattice with only one lossy site per unit cell, conditions under which its quantum transport properties are expected to be topologically protected [28].
-Here, the mean displacement before decay as a function of coupling imbalance exhibits a two-step phase transition between the trivial phase with $\langle \Delta m \rangle = 0$ and the nontrivial phase with $\langle \Delta m \rangle = 1$ through an intermediate phase with fractional $\langle \Delta m \rangle$, depending on both the on-site potentials and initial state choice.
-At variance with the dimerized models such as the SSH one [25] exhibiting a one-step transition from $\langle \Delta m \rangle = 0$ to $\langle \Delta m \rangle = 1$, this peculiar two-step transition is associated with two different dark states [25, 28] composed of only neutral sites, and may also be characterized by a two-step transition of the total Zak phase of values '0', '1', and '2' (in units of 2π).
+Here, the mean displacement before decay as a function of coupling imbalance exhibits a two-step phase transition between the trivial phase with $\langle \Delta m \rangle = 0$ and the nontrivial phase with $\langle \Delta m \rangle = 1$ through an intermediate phase with fractional $\langle \Delta m \rangle$ , depending on both the on-site potentials and initial state choice.
+At variance with the dimerized models such as the SSH one [25] exhibiting a one-step transition from $\langle \Delta m \rangle = 0$ to $\langle \Delta m \rangle = 1$ , this peculiar two-step transition is associated with two different dark states [25,28] decoupled from all lossy sites, and may also be characterized by a two-step transition of the total Zak phase of values 0, 1, and 2 (in units of $2\pi$ ).
 The two transition points correspond precisely to two staggered closing points in the upper and lower band gaps, which separate the three phases with different numbers of topologically protected midgap states.
 Besides a thorough investigation of the trimerized case, we also extend our analysis to the case of a tetramerized lattice showing a three-step topological transition.